festus-kogo/Python-Lists/README.md

 Instructions

-1. Our friend Jiho has been so successful in both the flower and grocery business that she has decided to open a furniture store.
+1.Our friend Jiho has been so successful in both the flower and grocery business that she has decided to open a furniture store.

 Jiho has compiled a list of inventory items into a list called `inventory` and wants to know a few facts about it.